aSheffer/CDN/README.md

 <br><br>
-The following table shows the results for SG with no BN (Batch Normalization), BN over the language model, image model, both and with scaled BN (adding BN layers over both language and image models and scaling the BN outputs)
+The following table shows the results for SG with no BN (Batch Normalization), BN over the language model, image model, both and with scaled BN (adding BN layers over both language and image models and scaling the BN outputs).
+For these results and the grpah below we've used manually annotated bounding boxes

 BN |Test P@1|Train P@1|Test Loss|Train Loss
 ------|--------|---------|---------|-----------